Python-GIS-book/site/source/part1/chapter-01/md/04-conditional-statements.md

 Let's look at another example from our daily lives.
 As it turns out, we all use logic similar to `if` and `else` conditional statements daily.
 Imagine you’re getting ready to leave your home for the day and want to decide what to wear.
 You might look outside to check the weather conditions.
 If it is raining, you will wear a rain jacket.
 Otherwise, you will not.
-In Python we could say:
+Note here that we use the `==` operator to test if a value is exactly equal to another.

 ```python
 weather = 'rain'